postgresml/postgresml/pgml-docs/docs/user_guides/transformers/pre_trained_models.md

     return transformers.pipeline(**task)(inputs, **call)
 ```

-Most pipelines operate on `TEXT[]` inputs, but some require binary `BYTEA[]` data like audio classifiers. `INPUTS` can be `SELECT`ed from tables in the database, or they may be passed in directly with the query.
+Most pipelines operate on `TEXT[]` inputs, but some require binary `BYTEA[]` data like audio classifiers; `inputs` can be `SELECT`ed from tables in the database, or they may be passed in directly with the query.
 The output of this call is a `JSONB` structure that is task specific.

 ### Translation
-An English to French translation with the default pre-trained model.
+An English to French translation with the default pre-trained model:

 === "SQL"